robusta-dev/robusta/docs/tutorials/configuring-automations.rst

     helm upgrade robusta robusta/robusta --values=generated_values.yaml

-Seeing the Playbook in action
+Seeing the automation in action
 ----------------------------------

 1. Scale one of your deployments: